ICanBoogie/Operation/README.md

 - [Failure][]: Exception raised when an operation fails.
 - [FormHasExpired][]: Exception thrown when the form associated with an operation has expired.
+- [FormNotFound][]: Exception thrown when the form associated with the operation cannot be found.